-Deputy Regional Director, Asia
+Interim Regional Director, Europe and Asia

 Vasu Mohan has over 13 years of experience in democracy, governance and human rights programming in Asia with a focus on political, social and legal empowerment of the disenfranchised – youth, women, ethnic minorities and persons with disabilities.
 He currently serves as Deputy Regional Director for Asia.

 Ruth Javati: Turning Challenges into Opportunities

 October 03, 2013

 Ruth Javati, from Papua New Guinea, talks to IFES about defying challenges and seizing opportunities to advance the rights of persons with disabilities.